iispokon/cfs-admin-api/README.md

 3. Install the required plugins

-    Source folder contains a folder named 'required' with a file prod.txt which contains all the dependencies.
+    Source folder contains a folder named 'requirements' with a file prod.txt which contains all the dependencies.

     ```
     $ cd requirements